z3l4w5/tintin-space/content/docs/part1/chapter1/4/_index.md

 ## 1.4.5 Longevity

 HTML/CSS is the most stable technology built.
 Today’s browsers bend over backward to continue to support all features that they have  supported since  the  1990s.
 If  you host a Jamstack-based website and vanish from the internet for a decade, it will still be there when you come back in the same state (mostly) where you left it.
 The internet is not forgiving to any technology stack outside of plain HTML, CSS, or JavaScript  hosted on a static server.
-You can even continue to use the static site generator in a vir- tual machine without updating the version.
+You can even continue to use the static site generator in a virtual machine without updating the version.
 Because the generator is local, security vulnerabilities  in  the generator do not impact the website.
 You do not need to go  online and expose these vulnerabilities to the internet.

 ## 1.4.6 Tooling

 With fewer moving parts and a well-defined structure, the tooling for Jamstack is much more advanced and powerful than other web stacks.
 One-click deployment is readily available with hands-off support for scaling through Netlify, GitHub Pages, and so on.
 Having the entire website present as code also means that there is nothing to hide.
-There are no complicated configurations for security or performance, no extra management overhead for different layers in the stack, and no IDE (integrated devel- opment environment).
+There are no complicated configurations for security or performance, no extra management overhead for different layers in the stack, and no IDE (integrated development environment).

 {{< hint info >}}
 **Updating on the fly**

 When new to the Jamstack, it may seem to be a limitation that we cannot update the website on the fly.
 Most traditional systems provide an admin mode to update the website.
 The Jamstack does not prescribe anything.
 With the Jamstack, there is no need for any special tooling to update a Jamstack-based website.

 The markup language is friendly and easy to use.
 We can provide updates in any text editor.
 Most version control providers like GitHub, GitLab, and Bitbucket can commit new changes from the browser.
 Continuous integration can automatically build and deploy this to production.
-We get the benefits of having an entire version control sys- tem for our content.
+We get the benefits of having an entire version control system for our content.
 We also can choose our text editor freely.
 As a bonus, we can update the theme wherever and whenever desired.
 Textual content, automatic deployment, and continuous integration ensure that we do not miss WordPress’s admin mode, but admin tools are also available if needed.
 We’ll discuss the Netlify CMS in appendix C.
 {{< /hint >}}